mpetrovich/CUB3D/README.md

 CUB3D
 =====

-A Java-based 3D graphics & modeling engine I wrote from scratch* back in college.
-It features:
+A Java-based 3D graphics & modeling engine I wrote from scratch* back in college in order to visualize STL and MPP (machine path-planning) CAD files for a nano-fabrication team at the University of Central Florida.

+Features:
 - Isometric and pseudo-perspective camera modes
 - Wireframe and solid fill modes
 - Basic polygon/object grouping

 * from scratch means _literally_ from scratch.
-I rolled my own naïve isometric & perspective 3D renderer instead of using any OpenGL/DirectX/other 3D rendering libraries.
-Why?
-Probably to see if & how I could do it, but mostly for the lulz (at my own expense).
+I rolled my own (very) naïve isometric & perspective 3D renderer instead of using any OpenGL/DirectX/other 3D rendering libraries, mostly to see if & how I could do it.

 <img width="1552" alt="screenshot 2016-09-12 22 44 11" src="https://cloud.githubusercontent.com/assets/1235062/18460145/14ea0fd0-793d-11e6-8f7e-ad0052e4a8b1.png">
 <img width="1552" alt="screenshot 2016-09-12 22 45 44" src="https://cloud.githubusercontent.com/assets/1235062/18460147/14eb7ec4-793d-11e6-9fab-11d2c3078820.png">